perladvent/perldotcom/content/article/_pub_2001_10_10_perlmx.md

 {
+   "authors" : [
+      "mike-degraw-bertsch"
+   ],
+   "image" : null,
    "tags" : [
       "perlmx-activestate-sendmail"
    ],
+   "categories" : "web",
-   "title" : "Filtering Mail with PerlMx", "categories" : "web",
+   "title" : "Filtering Mail with PerlMx",
-   "slug" : "/pub/2001/10/10/perlmx",
    "date" : "2001-10-10T00:00:00-08:00",
+   "slug" : "/pub/2001/10/10/perlmx.html",
    "draft" : null,
    "thumbnail" : "/images/_pub_2001_10_10_perlmx/111-perlmx.jpg",
-   "image" : null,
    "description" : " Introduction PerlMx is a utility by ActiveState that allows Perl programs to interface with Sendmail connections.
 It's quite a powerful tool, and once installed, it's very easy to use.
-This article will detail how to install and setup PerlMx,...", "authors" : [
+This article will detail how to install and setup PerlMx,..."
-      "mike-degraw-bertsch"
-   ]
 }